Tree Removal Permit Requirements in Dade County, GA

 If you live in an HOA community: hOAs commonly regulate tree removal, particularly for front-yard trees and specimen trees.
 Even where city law permits removal, HOA approval may be required.

-Here's a typical timeline for a tree removal project in Dade County, GA:
+Here's a typical timeline for a tree removal project:

 Week 1